Attend a council or committee meeting

 Invitations to address meetings

-If a meeting is open to the public, you are allowed to film, sound record, photograph or use social media to report on the meeting, providing that these activities do not disrupt the meeting.
+If a meeting is open to the public, you can film, sound record, photograph and use social media to report on the meeting, providing that these activities do not disrupt the meeting.

 Other ways of getting involved

 You can play an important role in the Council's Scrutiny function.